ghc-proposals/ghc-proposals/proposals/0000-local_quantifiers.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Some people think, that it it wrong naming: maybe it is more carefully
-to call "local quantifier" as either "pseudo-quantifier" or "quasi-quantifier".
+to call foralone "quantifier" as either "pseudo-quantifier" or "quasi-quantifier".

 Also some people think, that is wrong naming:
 either it call "existential quantifier" or "unique quantifier".